lcsouzamenezes/OpenCatapult/docs/home/start.md

 ### Create sample project

 And now, you're good to go to create a project.
 We will use `sample` template, which will give you some pre-defined models, and a job definition with a single `Generate` task.
-The task uses a built-in generator plugin called `Polyrific.Catapult.Plugins.AspNetCoreMvc`, which will generate a starter ASP.NET Core MVC application.
+The task uses a built-in generator provider called `Polyrific.Catapult.Plugins.AspNetCoreMvc`, which will generate a starter ASP.NET Core MVC application.

 Activate the CLI shell, and enter this command: